US residents near Mexico border consider Trump’s wall

 During his campaign, U.S. President Donald Trump vowed repeatedly to build a wall along the border with Mexico.
 Last month, the U.S. Congress approved funds to install new fencing.
+Watch the original story on CGTN America

 The Rio Grande has been part of the U.S.-Mexico border since 1848.
 Running the length of southern Texas, the current border wall was built on its northern banks.
 But wide gaps exist in the structure to allow property owners access to their land.
 Holes that are also used by drug and human traffickers.